eclipse/mraa/docs/edison.md

   of the Arduino breakout board, this is not supported officially so asking for mraa_i2c_init(1) will result in getting i2c bus 6 (the default one).
 However using raw mode (mraa_i2c_init_raw(1)) this bus is fully usable
+- If you want to use /dev/ttyMFD2 you have to use the raw uart mode passing a std::string or char* argument of "/dev/ttyMFD2" to mraa:Uart() or mraa_uart_init_raw.
+By default there is a getty running on that interface so you will need to disable that first

 Because of the way IO is setup with the tristate on the Arduino breakout board IO will be flipped as it is setup.
 It's recommended to setup IO pins &